Trust4AI/GENIE/README.md

-## Trust4AI Executor Component
+## GENIE: Natural Language Enquiry Executor

-The Trust4AI executor component is designed to facilitate the deployment and execution of Large Language Models (LLMs).
+GENIE facilitates the deployment and execution of Large Language Models (LLMs).
+This tool is specifically designed to integrate with [MUSE](https://github.com/Trust4AI/MUSE), which generates test cases following a Metamorphic Testing approach, and [GUARD-ME](https://github.com/Trust4AI/GUARD-ME), which analyzes LLM responses to such test cases for the detection of possible biases.

 Integration options include a Docker image that launches a REST API with interactive documentation, simplifying its use and integration into various systems.
-This component is part of the [Trust4AI](https://trust4ai.github.io/trust4ai/) research project.
+GENIE is part of the [Trust4AI](https://trust4ai.github.io/trust4ai/) research project.

 ## Index